Cloudxtreme/apidocs/system/j.system.process.md

 ### def setEnvironmentVariable(varnames, varvalues) (l1700)

-Set the value of the environment variables C{varnames}.
+Set the value of the environment variables C\{varnames\}.
 Existing variable are overwritten

 @param varnames: A list of the names of all the environment variables to set
 @type varnames: list<string>